zicna/beer_project/README.md

 - [x] Fix `README.md` file for beter uderstanding of our application
 - [x] Find and add new `gems` for styling to create beter user experience
-- [ ] Create it more user friendly by adding new `helper_methods` that will display commands for navigating through our application
+- [x] Create it more user friendly by adding new `helper_methods` that will display commands for navigating through our application
-- [ ] Use newly added gems for styling
+- [x] Use newly added gems for styling
-- [ ] Commands shouldn't be case sensitive

 ---